Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Buccaneers average 426.0 yards per game, 95.2 more yards than the 330.8 the Bears allow per contest.

-- When Tampa Bay picks up over 330.8 yards, the team is 2-4 against the spread and 5-1 overall.
+- In games that Tampa Bay piles up more than 330.8 yards, the team is 2-4 against the spread and 5-1 overall.

-- The Buccaneers have six giveaways this season, while the Bears have seven takeaways.
+- The Buccaneers have turned the ball over six times this season, one fewer than the Bears have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Bears.